The Withdrawal Agreement- review of its content so far

 The impact of Brexit on commercial contacts

 Despite the fact there are a number of different models and projections in relation to the UK’s position vis-a-vis the EU, there is no doubt that the next few years will be a period of legal uncertainty on the interpretation of contracts.
-To prepare for such uncertainty, businesses are well advised to begin analysing their key commercial contracts (when made under English law) to gauge the possible impact of Brexit with the following considerations in mind:
+To prepare for such uncertainty, businesses are well advised to begin analysing their key commercial contracts (when made under English law) to gauge the possible impact of Brexit.
+Click here to view the potential impact Brexit could have on commercial contracts and what should be considered.

 Géraldine Fabre est avocat associée au cabinet Sherrards Solicitors LLP à Londres où elle est responsable du French Team.
 Elle est doublement qualifiée en Angleterre et en France.